lukesdm/image-comments/Readme.md

 * You need to scroll/'bump' the editor window to see the effect of the on/off toggle command.

 ## Development Info
-Requires: Visual Studio 2010 SP1 SDK
+Requires: Visual Studio 2013 SDK

 ### Build instructions
-Providing VS2010 SP1 SDK is installed, you should be able to build by opening the solution and hitting F6, and start debugging with the VS Experimental Instance with F5.
+Providing the VS SDK is installed, you should be able to build by opening the solution and hitting F6.
+Debugging has to be configured manually - On the Project Properties->Debug tab, choose 'Start External Program' and command line e.g. (if using default install location) 'C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\IDE\devenv.exe' with arguments '/rootsuffix Exp'.
 The 'Release' build configuration copies the .vsix package into the Solution's .\Output directory.

 ### Program structure
 It's a very small project and may be fairly self explanatory if you are familiar with Visual Studio editor extensions.